oscelest/as-boolean/README.md

 `asBoolean` is a small library to help cast common types in Javascript as boolean instead of having to rely on hacks directly in your code.

 The main motivation is to create a more reliable way of interaction with booleans in a human friendly way.
-This though point is certainly arguable.
+This point, however, is certainly arguable.

 ## Installation